DarrylGamroth/Hsm.jl/README.md

 - Abstract state machine types with `@abstracthsmdef`
 - Shared state hierarchies and handlers across multiple concrete types
 - Type-specific specialization of event handlers
+- Calling abstract parent handlers with `@super` to extend behavior

 ## Generic Handlers with `Any`